2005–06 S.L. Benfica season: Pre-season

-After leading Benica to their first league title in ten seasons, Giovanni Trapattoni departed the club for personal reasons.
+After leading Benfica to their first league title in ten seasons, Giovanni Trapattoni departed the club for personal reasons.
 Faced with the task of finding a new manager for a second year in a row, Luís Filipe Vieira was quick to choose Trapattoni's successor; on the 5 June 2005, he said, "I already know who's the next manager".
 From the list of available managers, the press speculated on Paul Le Guen, Ronald Koeman and Javier Irureta.
 After a failed approach to Le Guen, Benfica selected Koeman as the next manager on 8 June 2005.
 His assistant would be Tonny Bruins Slot, replacing Álvaro Magalhães, who left the club after two seasons.
 Later in the month, Fernando Chalana returned to Benfica on a 2-year contract to serve on Koeman's technical staff.

 To replace the "Italian" style of Trapattoni, Koeman wanted Benfica to have a "Dutch" approach; he said, "A team like Benfica always has to play to win.
 In what I know of this team, we can perfectly play in a 4–3–3," and that finding the right balance between offence and defence in the playing style mattered.
 Vital to his new formation, Koeman asked for more wingers, such as Andy van der Meyde, and Boudewijn Zenden, but Benfica did not sign them.
 Instead, he received attacking midfielders Diego Souza, Andrei Karyaka and Giorgos Karagounis.
 To improve Koeman's options up-front, composed of Nuno Gomes and Mantorras, Benfica tried but failed to sign Jon Dahl Tomasson.
 Koeman instead received Italian international Fabrizio Miccoli on loan from Juventus.
 In defence, Benfica added Brazilians Anderson, Léo, with Nélson replacing Miguel, who moved to Valencia.

 The pre-season began on 4 July 2005 with medical exams, followed by the first training session on the next day, with two thousand supporters present at the Estádio da Luz.
 On 6 July, Benfica travelled to Nyon for a pre-season tour until 14 July.
 During the eight days in Switzerland, Benfica defeated Sion and Étoile Carouge.
 Back in Portugal, Benfica faced two Premier League opponents, losing to Chelsea, and defeating West Bromwich.
 Afterwards, Benfica played three Portuguese teams, winning against Barreirense and Estoril Praia, and drawing with Vitória de Guimarães.
 They ended their pre-season with a presentation match against Juventus on 6 August, losing 2–0.